-Obviously, to be considered a threat Feldenkrais needs to get better known and it needs to start growing exponentially.
+To be considered a threat Feldenkrais needs to get better known and it needs to start growing exponentially.
 Then what?
 To be brutally honest, the work will need to start threatening the livelihoods of people.
 If thousands of people began cancelling their TMJ surgery or back pain surgery to do Feldenkrais, thereby costing medical practitioners millions of dollars - believe me - the attack dogs would come out in full force.
 And that is what we need; controversy, discussion and greater and greater cultural relevance for Feldenkrais ideas.
-Who gives a damn if they mention "Feldenkrais" in a national spelling bee (as they recently did).
-I do not.
-And neither does anyone else who can think critically.
-That moment was here and know it is gone.
-It represents very little
+It is great when books get written that mention "Feldenkrais" and when it gets mentioned in a national spelling bee (as it recently was).
+But we need more.
+Do you agree?

 There is another idea that I am playing with, which is using Feldenkrais ideas to create new life scripts for people.
 The current ecological crises as well as the massive technology-driven changes in jobs (i.e. job loses and entire industries taken over by software) are slowly making many current life scripts irrelevant.
 It is a bit scary but it is a huge opportunity and need.
+What will happen when people spend their lives developing there awareness and ability to act and less on making money?
 More on that in a future post.

 A Certified Person Is Not An Authority

 As an example, consider this idea of "becoming your own authority".
 Well, talking about becoming your own authority and actually being your own authority are two very different things.
 Likewise, being "certified" and being an authority are also at odds.
 Think about it.
 Could anyone certify your sense of self?
 Could someone certify your personal agency and authority?
 If it has to be certified by an outside person or agency then it does not come from you and you do not have it.
 And if you do not have it, how can you teach it?
 Who certified Moshe Feldenkrais?
 Let him tell you:

 Question To Moshe: "Who were your teachers?"